Tips for USB pen drives

 Under Windows XP writing of lots of small files to a 'Removable' pen drive is extremely slow, while it's fast under Windows 2000.
 Writing large files there is no appreciable difference.

 Obviously Windows XP doesn't enable a write cache for USB drives that appear as 'Removable'.
-The settings 'Optimize for quick removal' or 'Optimize for performance' doesn't seem to make any difference then, except that the latter enables the user to format 'Removable' USB drives with NTFS.
+The option "Enable write caching on the disk" is grayed out for USB drive (this mean the hardware cache of the drive) and the removal policy setting ('Quick removal' or 'Optimize for performance') doesn't seem to make any difference, except that the latter enables the user to format 'Removable' USB drives with NTFS.
 But with NTFS Windows XP enables a write cache, writing small files becomes lightning fast.

 But actually NTFS isn't suitable for flash medias because as journalling file system it has some overhead that wears out flash memory.
 But Windows XP optimizes and bundles write accesses to pen drives only when they are NTFS formatted, so I see NTFS as the right choice.